 In this episode of EdChoice Chats, our Director of State Research and Policy Analysis Drew Catt talks with Dr. Bartley Danielsen, the author of a three-part blog series on concentrated poverty, pollution, urban blight and gentrification and how school choice could fit into the overall solution.
 They discuss what inspired this research, what the data say and more.
-Click below to listen, and be sure to check out all of the posts in this fascinating series.
+Be sure to check out all of the posts in this fascinating series.

 Drew Catt: Hello, EdChoice’s Director of State Research and Policy Analysis Drew Catt here.
 We’re back with a new EdChoice chat.
 In this episode, we’re talking poverty, gentrification, and, yes, pollution, as it relates to America’s K–12 education system with Dr. Bartley Danielsen, an associate professor of Business Management at North Carolina State University and the founder of Environmentalists for Effective Education.
 Dr. Danielsen, thank you for joining us.